Nicole has BA degrees in anthropology and philosophy and enjoys writing about anything involving culture and history.

 - There is often conflict between academics about whether to view narratives as historical or literary works.

-- Slave autobiographies, such as those by Fredrick Douglass and William Wells Brown, were extremely popular in the 19th century amongst White Americans.
+- Slave autobiographies, such as those by Fredrick Douglass and William Wells Brown, were extremely popular in the 19th century among White Americans.
 For example, slavery advocates read them for proof of Black inferiority, while abolitionists read them in support of equality, and academics used them to debate whether Blacks could learn and reason.

 - The Narrative of the Life of Fredrick Douglass, published in 1845, sold 30,000 copies in the USA and Britain by 1860.
 Born free but kidnapped and sold back into slavery, Solomon Northrup wrote a narrative that sold 27,000 copies in its first two years.